 A short while later Ranogajec transferred his studies to the mainland, joining the University of New South Wales in Sydney.
 He was doing so well at the blackjack tables, however, that he became rather well known by the managerial staff at all of the casinos throughout Australia.

 Finding himself respectfully refused service at every blackjack table he attempted to play, Zeljko was forced to make a huge decision.
-He could continue to follow his original dream of becoming a lawyer at UNSW, or he could drop out of college to pursue his new passion for advantage gambling.
+He could continue to follow his original dream of becoming a lawyer at UNSW or drop out of college to pursue his new passion for advantage gambling.
 You can probably guess which one he chose.

 Ranogajec left college and—for a time—the blackjack tables behind and began targeting the horse racing scene.
-He’s maintained purposefully clandestine wagering activities for more than 25 years, making it difficult to say just how much the mathematical wizard has won on the ponies, but it’s been estimated by close sources that Zeljko spends $1-$2 billion on race track bets throughout Australia, Japan, Hong Kong, New Zealand, the UK and US each year.
+He’s maintained purposefully clandestine wagering activities for over 25 years, making it difficult to say how much the mathematical wizard has won on the ponies.
+Still, it’s been estimated by close sources that Zeljko spends $1-$2 billion on race track bets throughout Australia, Japan, Hong Kong, New Zealand, the UK and US each year.

-Although Zeljko is generally unable to play blackjack himself, having been banned from casinos all over the world, that hasn’t stopped him from earning untold millions at the tables.
+Although Zeljko is generally unable to play blackjack himself, having been banned from casinos worldwide, that hasn’t stopped him from earning untold millions at the tables.
 According to fellow Blackjack Hall of Famer Arnold Snyder’s BlackjackForumOnline, Ranogajec is responsible for running one of the “most sophisticated and profitable blackjack teams in Australia and continues to deploy his teams in innovative plays in casinos around the world.”

 Zeljko wins Record $7.5 Million Keno Jackpot